henry4026/bank-marketing-project/README.md

 - set different threshold to see which model generate the most profit.
 ![profit-curve](/image/profit-curve.png)

+# Grid Search
+- tuning the best model XG boosting.

 # Result
 - XG boosting generate the most profit of $6130 with 0.9 threshold
 - this means that anything below 90% we will call the customer.
+- depends on the business needs, we might need to switch our model with different threshold.